linkedin/dagli/README.md

 but--combined with explanatory comments for almost every step--these can be an excellent pedagogic tool.

 # Finding the Right Transformer
-Dagli includes a large and growing library of transformers; unfortunately, this can sometimes make it challenging to find one that does what you want.
+Dagli includes a large and growing library of transformers.
 Other than the [examples](documentation/examples.md), the [module summary](documentation/modules.md) should give you a good idea of where to look.
-We plan to eventually catalog available transformers in a more comprehensive way to make discovery more straightforward.
+In the future a "transformer catalog" will make discovery more straightforward.

 # Adding New Transformers
 If an existing transformer doesn't do what you want, you can often wrap an existing function/method with a